peopleware/openapi/resource/paging.md

 Some sources advocate to use the `link` response header for these references.
 We do not support that, because it is too difficult to express in OpenAPI.

+Do not include these references `link rel=preload` headers.
+The browser would then load the entire list, page by page (and possibly get in an infinite loop going back and forth).

 ### Paging control request parameters

 When requesting the resource, the client needs to add the page (subset of the list) that is requested.
 Some sources